-The more reliance on fat, and not carbohydrate, as your main fuel source at higher exertion rates the better, longer, and faster you are going to run.
+The more reliance on fat as your main fuel source at higher exertion rates the better.
+In addition, the longer and faster you are going to run.

 Dr. Thomas D. Fahey, Professor of Exercise Physiology at California State University at Chico said this beautifully,

 Burning fat as fuel has this function, it decreases lactate formation and speeds its removal.

 Higher intensity running delays the onset of lactic acid accumulation.
 Furthermore, it teaches you to use more of it as fuel, rather than the other way around.

 Well, it only takes about 30 minutes for lactic acid levels to get back to normal levels.
 So, once you stop exercising lactic acid levels lower.

 The main side effect that comes from not being able to use lactic acid effectively?
 We are forced to slow down.